neuralml/neuralml.github.io/_posts/2023-02-02-talk_Carnegie.md

 description: Talk at Carnegie Mellon
 ---

-We have recently given an invited talk Carnegie Mellon's brAIn seminar on deep learning in cortico-cortical networks.
+Will has recently given a talk at Carnegie Mellon's brAIn seminar on deep learning in cortico-cortical networks.